Paris attack suspect was fined for drugs possession in Netherlands

 Abdeslam, 26, a Belgian-based Frenchman, is sought by French police, who say he played a central role in planning and executing the attacks in Paris on Nov.
 13 that killed 129 people.

-Dutch police said there was no warrant out for his arrest at the time of the drugs offence in February.
+Dutch police said there was no warrant out for his arrest at the time of the drugs offense in February.

 They added there was currently no known direct link between the suspects in the Paris attacks and radical networks in the Netherlands.